JuliaIntervals/IntervalLinearAlgebra.jl/README.md

 (@v1.6) pkg> add https://github.com/lucaferranti/intervallinearalgebra.jl
 ```

-## Dcoumentation
+## Documentation

-work in progress, for the time being, have a look at the examples in [examples](./examples/) and [benchmarking](./perf/)
+**work in progress**, for the time being, have a look at the examples in [examples](./examples/) and [benchmarking](./perf/)

-Here is a quick demo of how to find bound the interval linear system solution using a couple of different algorithms.
+Here is a quick demo about bounding the solution of an interval linear system using a couple of different algorithms.

 ```julia
 julia> using IntervalLinearAlgebra, IntervalArithmetic